The ULTIMATE guide to polar bear season in Churchill, Manitoba

 Come for the polar bears, stay for the (other) wildlife!
 Don't be surprised if arctic fox, snowy owls, wolves and ptarmigan catch the attention of your camera lens.

 Cape Merry provides one of the best views in Churchill, overlooking the Churchill River, Hudson Bay and the Prince of Wales Fort National Historic Site.
 A FREE guided tour of Cape Merry will provide an in depth look at this historic spot and BONUS, bookings are not required at this time of the year.

 Meet the dogs and embark on a quintessential winter activity: dog sledding!
-With snowfall coming rather early in northern Manitoba (compared to the rest of the province, that is), you can enjoy flying through picturesque scenes with one of Churchill's three dogsledding companies: Wapusk Adventures, Churchill River Mushing and Bluesky Expeditions.
+With snowfall coming rather early in northern Manitoba (compared to the rest of the province, that is), you can enjoy flying through picturesque scenes with one of Churchill's dogsledding companies: Wapusk Adventures or Churchill River Mushing.

 Don't leave Churchill without finding that perfect trip keepsake.
 Must-shops include the Arctic Trading Company, Fifty Eight North and Wapusk General Store.
 Keep an eye on the Churchill Creative Collective Facebook page for upcoming pop-up markets from local artisans.

 Get a closer look at this ghost ship (which ran aground in the 1960's) on a guided tour with Subarctic Explorers, North Star Tours or Discover Churchill.